heikipikker/cuckoo_addons/README.md

-This is a script that give additional functionality to Cuckoo with the intergration of:
+This is a script that gives additional functionality to Cuckoo with the integration of:
-TOR Transparant Proxy for anonymous analysis, iNetsim for simulated internet and NAT for the cowboys.
+TOR Transparant Proxy for anonymous analysis, iNetsim for simulated internet components and NAT for the cowboys.

 To use this script you need to have: